Skip to Content

 Alaska’s a vast state, bigger than Texas.
 So, the weather can vary by area.
 It’s advisable to check the weather forecast before flying to your embarkation port.

-While you’ve passed the longest day of the year, you’ll still have long daylight hours, warm weather, and reasonably high temperatures.
+While the longest day of the year is past, August still has long daylight hours, warm weather, and reasonably high temperatures.

 On average, Anchorage receives 16 hours, Juneau 15 hours, Hubbard Glacier 15.5 hours, and Fairbanks 16.5 hours of daylight.
 Depending on the area, some towns receive ten days of rain in August.